Azure-Samples/active-directory-b2c-javascript-msal-singlepageapp/README.md

 Now in the sample code, you can replace the single-page application's demo environment configuration with your own tenant.

+1. Open the `poliConfig.js` file.
+2. In the `b2cPolicies` object, replace the current signUp-signIn policy value with the name of the policy you created in Step 2 (if you have additional policies, you can add them here as well).
-1. Open the `authConfig.js` file.
+3. Open the `authConfig.js` file.
-2. Find the assignment for `clientID` and replace the value with the Application ID for the single page application you registered in Step 4, for example the Application ID found in `My Test SPA` application in the Azure portal.
+4. Find the assignment for `clientID` and replace the value with the Application ID for the single page application you registered in Step 4, for example the Application ID found in `My Test SPA` application in the Azure portal.
-3. Find the assignment for `authority` and replacing `b2c_1_susi` with the name of the policy you created in Step 2, and `fabrikamb2c.onmicrosoft.com` by the name of your Azure AD B2C tenant, for example `https://<your-tenant-name>.b2clogin.com/<your-tenant-name>.onmicrosoft.com/<your-sign-in-sign-up-policy>`
+5. Find the assignment for `authority` and replace `fabrikamb2c.onmicrosoft.com` by the name of your Azure AD B2C tenant, for example `https://<your-tenant-name>.b2clogin.com/<your-tenant-name>.onmicrosoft.com/<your-sign-in-sign-up-policy>`
-4. Open the `apiConfig.js` file.
+6. Open the `apiConfig.js` file.
-5. Find the assignment for the scopes `b2cScopes` replacing the URL by the scope URL you created for the Web API, e.g. `b2cScopes: ["https://<your-tenant-name>.onmicrosoft.com/helloapi/demo.read"]`
+7. Find the assignment for the scopes `b2cScopes` replacing the URL by the scope URL you created for the Web API, e.g. `b2cScopes: ["https://<your-tenant-name>.onmicrosoft.com/helloapi/demo.read"]`
-6. Find the assignment for API URL `webApi` replacing the current URL by the URL where you deployed your Web API in Step 4, e.g. `webApi: "https://fabrikamb2chello.azurewebsites.net/hello`
+8. Find the assignment for API URL `webApi` replacing the current URL by the URL where you deployed your Web API in Step 4, e.g. `webApi: "https://fabrikamb2chello.azurewebsites.net/hello`

 Your resulting code should look as follows: